Weebly vs. WordPress: which is better?

 Given that Weebly is an all-inclusive service, it’s a little more straightforward when it comes to its pricing:

 - Performance Plans start at $29.00/month

 As mentioned earlier, Weebly does offer a free version but the catch is that you can’t use your own domain name and they advertise their services on the footer of your website pages.

 While WordPress is free to use, you’ll need to pay for things such as themes, plugins and hosting, all of which can quickly add up and cost a pretty penny.
 (Not to mention a web developer’s time if you can’t figure out the technical stuff.)
 If you opt for Managed WordPress Hosting, like EasyWP, you only start out by paying $1.00 for your first month

-WordPress, as you’ve now come to realize, has a much steeper learning curve than Weebly, but you can do so much more in the long-term.
+WordPress, as you’ve now come to realize, has a much steeper learning curve than Weebly, but you can do so much more in the long term.
 If you feel comfortable with coding (or you hire a developer to do it for you), you’re looking at a far more customized website.
-And if you need support, WordPress has a fantastic community who can lend a helping hand.
+And if you need support, WordPress has a fantastic community that can lend a helping hand.